 Intermediate (50/70) Baseball Division

 Presently MPTLL does not have an Intermediate (50/70) baseball division.

 Jr. Little League Baseball Division

 Junior Little League home games are played at Independence Park (Elizabeth Traditional School).
 Fields are a conventional 90-foot diamond with a pitching distance of 60 feet, 6 inches.
 Refer to the League Calendar for key dates throughout the season.
 All players must live in or attend a school located in the MPTLL boundary.
-If necessary, tryouts/skill evaluations take place the first weekend in April.
+If necessary, tryouts/skill evaluations take place in mid-February.
 Practices begin in mid-April and the season ends the last weekend of June (depending on the league calendar).
-The cost for Jr. Little League is $200 if registered and paid before 12/31/18.
-Otherwise the program is $225 for players paying after 12/31/18.

 Question: Can a young or first time 9 year old player choose to play machine pitch an additional year?